Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/fungible-tokens/smart-contract.rst

 Build the smart contract
 ------------------------

 Run the command below to create a Wasm compiled build file of your smart contract.
 It is a good habit to create a folder for the output files.
-For example, here the user created a parent folder named “dist“ and a child folder named “fungible“ inside of it.
+For example, here the user created a parent folder named `dist` and a child folder named `fungible` inside of it.

+You can embed the schema file in the module, which means you don’t have to call it again and again for your future function calls.
+To build the contract and embed the schema file, use the command below.

 .. code-block:: console

-    cargo concordium build --out dist/fungible/module.wasm.v1 --schema-out dist/fungible/schema.bin
+    cargo concordium build --schema-embed --out dist/embedded/module.wasm.v1

 .. image:: images/build-sc.png
     :width: 100%